Last updated: 10 April 2025

-On the plus side, there are several fairly effective techniques for helping your child afraid of water get over their fear.
-And there’s no reason why they can’t go on to be an extremely confident and competent swimmer having done so.
+Thankfully, there are numerous ways to help your little one overcome their fear.
+There's no reason why they can't go on to become an extremely confident and competent swimmer who can safely enjoy the water.

 Why are kids afraid of water?